 HEMSLEY + HEMSLEY

-Growing-up on an army base, with an energetic Filipino mother, Melissa was taught about cooking from scratch; about not going to the shops until every ingredient in the fridge had been used-up; and about the importance of cooking and sharing food within a community.Melissa’s professional food career began as a private chef with her sister, Jasmine.
-After several successful years cooking wholesome, nourishing meals for musicians for international actors and musicians like Take That, Hemsley+Hemsley published two bestselling cookery books and opened a café in Selfridges.
-A primetime cookery show followed (subsequently sold in 20 countries worldwide), as well as countless appearances on Sunday Brunch, Saturday Kitchen and This Morning, and at food festivals all over the UK – and internationally.
+My professional career in food began as a private chef with my sister, Jasmine back in 2010.
+After several successful years cooking many a nourishing, wholesome meal for international actors and musicians like Take That, we published two best-selling Hemsley+Hemsley cookery books and have a café in Selfridges, London.
+A primetime cookery show followed (subsequently sold in over 20 countries worldwide), as well as lots of appearances on Sunday Brunch, Saturday Kitchen and This Morning, and at food festivals all over the UK – and internationally.

 A BIT MORE ABOUT ME